brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-12.md

 "Now, here are the rules, which I expect *all* of you to respect.'

-'Rule \#1, only a school champion may hold in their possession a champion's badge.
+"Rule \#1, only a school champion may hold in their possession a champion's badge.
 They can not be given or lent to another person, for any reason.
-Anyone found in possession of a champion's badge, and not themselves a champion, will be severely punished, regardless of age, rank, or station.'
+Anyone found in possession of a champion's badge, and not themselves a champion, will be severely punished, regardless of age, rank, or station."

-'Rule \#2, there is no time limit to the challenge, and a champion may spend unrestricted time searching within the Forbidden Forest, including after hours and during classes.
-However, if not within the Forbidden Forest, champions are expected to attend classes and keep curfew, and any missed classes can only be made up on their teacher's discretion.'
+"Rule \#2, there is no time limit to the challenge, and a champion may spend unrestricted time searching within the Forbidden Forest, including after hours and during classes.
+However, if not within the Forbidden Forest, champions are expected to attend classes and keep curfew, and any missed classes can only be made up on their teacher's discretion."

-'Rule \#3, a champion may make use of any items within the school to aid them in their quest, including library books, weaponry, brooms, food, etc, but may not accept gifts from other students, teachers, or outside sources.
+"Rule \#3, a champion may make use of any items within the school to aid them in their quest, including library books, weaponry, brooms, food, etc, but may not accept gifts from other students, teachers, or outside sources.
 A champion cannot purchase or send for additional resources to aid in the challenge, with the exception of nonmagical clothing.
 A champion caught breaking this rule will be withheld from searching for three days for each offense and suspended from the challenge after three offenses.
-The second party will face severe punishment.'
+The second party will face severe punishment."

-'Now, any questions?"
+"Now, any questions?"

 Several hands shot up, including Harry's.
 Toure pointed towards him first.